 When you approach God in your self-righteousness, you are simply approaching God clothed in a filthy and stinking garment.

-It is only those who receive, appropriate and continue in the righteousness of God through faith in Christ that can enjoy intimacy with God in this life and hereafter.
-It is only the recipients of the gift of righteousness through faith in Christ that will reign with Christ in this world and throughout eternity.
+Only those who receive, appropriate, and continue in the righteousness of God through faith in Christ can enjoy intimacy with God in this life and hereafter.
+Only the recipients of the gift of righteousness through faith in Christ will reign with Christ in this world and throughout eternity.

 Beloved, don’t settle for anything less than the best (the gift of righteousness) that Christ offers you.
 Without receiving the righteousness of God through faith in Christ, you cannot attain the ultimate or primary goal of salvation – enjoying a loving, intimate and eternal relationship with God.